5310/dot-hide/README.md

 # Dot Hide

+Appends names from `.hidden` to the core ignored names list.

-Appends names from [`.hidden`](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#GNOME) to the core ignored names list if one exists on the root of an open project.
+Automatically or manually appends entries from [`.hidden`](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#GNOME) to the core ignored names list if one exists on the root of the [first](https://github.com/5310/dot-hide/issues/1) open project.

-As a result, any package that makes use of the core ignored names list to hide files (such as `tree-view`) will also ignore the names in `.hidden`.
+Yes, it's rather hacky, but it's the easiest way to get what I want.
+I use to keep my projects clutter-free; I often need to edit some `.gitignore`d scratch/note files, or don't need to see some files that get pushed but are auto-generated.
+I use `.hidden` lists for the file browser in these cases anyway, and wanted the same for Atom.

-Any custom names added to the core ignored names list persists and is reverted to when the `.hidden` entries are unappended.
-However, any customizations made to the core ignored names list will be lost when this happens.
-If you want to customize your core ignored names list do so while this functionality is inactive: is set to `show` rather than `hide`.
+Any custom names on the core ignored names list persist the addition, of course, and when the addition is undone it reverts to that state.
+However, this also means that any customizations done to the core ignored names list while the functionality is active (hiding entries from `.hidden`) is lost when it reverts.